Amir-Rastkhadiv/fun-gym/README.md

 - Figure-4: Screenshot with bit change in design by the developer from  ['Crowd Favourite'](https://crowdfavorite.com/the-value-of-balancing-desirability-feasibility-and-viability/) website.

 - The image in Figure 8 is from [SolDevelo](https://www.soldevelo.com/blog/is-agile-always-the-best-solution-for-software-development-projects/).

+- The stories section includes a quote from the [Men'sHealth](https://www.menshealth.com/fitness/a19547200/best-fitness-quotes-of-all-time/) website.